python-cmd2/cmd2/docs/unfreefeatures.rst

 querying for it will return ``None``.
 (This is a characteristic of ``pyparsing.ParseResults``.)

-ParsedString was developed to support sqlpython_ and reflects its needs.
-The parsing grammar and process are painfully complex and should not be considered stable; future ``cmd2`` releases may change it somewhat (hopefully reducing complexity).
+The parsing grammar and process currently employed by cmd2 is stable, but is likely significantly more complex than it needs to be.
+Future ``cmd2`` releases may change it somewhat (hopefully reducing complexity).

 (Getting ``arg`` as a ``ParsedString`` is